masinag/arfv2025/README.md

-# arfv2025
+# Automated Reasoning and Formal Verification
-Material for the course Automated Reasoning and Formal Verification a.a.
-2024/2025 from the University of Trento
+Material for the labs of the course `Automated Reasoning and Formal Verification` from the University of Trento (a.a.
+2024/2025).